Hadron67/quick-midi/README.md

 ...
 ```
-When a track or voice appears for the first time, they'll be created, and when they appear again later in the input, the content
+Directives are started by `\`, as TeX does.
+When a track or voice appears for the first time, they'll be created, and when they
-will be appended to the existing one.
-This allows one to seperate a track or voices into several parts, making the input more
+appear again later in the input, the content will be appended to the existing one.
+This allows one to seperate a track or voices
-readable.
+into several parts, making the input more readable.

-For simplicity, the first track of the input and first voices of a track can appear directly, without `\v` or `\track` directive,
-in which case their names will be assigned as `Track 1` and `1` respectively.
-Thus a single sequence input is legal.
+For simplicity, the beginning directives, i.e. `\track` and `\v`, of the first track of the input and first voices of a track can be omitted, in which case their names will be assigned as `Track 1` and `1` respectively.
+Thus a single sequence input is legal, as the above examples do.

 ### Note sequences and modifiers
 Basically, the note sequence consists of sound notes and directives.
 Each notes could be followed by some modifiers, modifying
 their tone and durations.
+A **note** is a number 0 to 7, where `0` represents musical rest, 1 to 7 corresponds to musical notes
+in diatonic major scale.
+As numbered musical notation does, the notation uses a movable Do system, in which case the pitch of the
+note `1` is **C4** by default, and can be redefined by directives (see below).
+With no modifiers, all notes are quater notes.

+Modifiers